ppauel/typescript-discord-bot/src/interactions/buttons/README.md

 export const client = new Client({
 	receiveMessageComponents: true, // enables the uses of message components
-	splitCustomIDOn: '_', // allows the inclustions of additional incomation in a custom ID `prefix_arg1_arg2` conversts [prefix, arg1, arg2]
+	splitCustomIDOn: '_', // allows the inclusions of additional arguments in a custom ID `prefix_arg1_arg2` is converted [prefix, arg1, arg2]
 });

 // Load buttons